Handheld XRF Analyzers: Comparing the Top Models for 2026

 CON: You’ll have to upgrade to the pricier Element-S model to gain access to light element detection for silicon, magnesium, and similar elements.

-PRO: It is tough, with a stainless steel faceplate to protect against wear.
+PRO: It is tough, with a stainless-steel faceplate to resist wear.

 CON: It has more limited detection and connectivity features than similar models.